William Regal: Later career (2010–2012)

 After ECW was cancelled to be replaced by NXT, Regal returned to the Raw brand, but he also became the Pro to Rookie Skip Sheffield on the first season of NXT.
-Regal made his debut on 2 March episode of NXT, teaming with Sheffield in a losing effort against Matt Hardy and Justin Gabriel.
-On 13 April episode of NXT, Regal won his first match on the show, defeating former pupil Daniel Bryan.
+Regal made his debut on the 2 March episode of NXT, teaming with Sheffield in a losing effort against Matt Hardy and Justin Gabriel.
+On the 13 April episode of NXT, Regal won his first match on the show, defeating former pupil Daniel Bryan.
 On the 10 May episode of NXT, Sheffield was eliminated from the competition.

 Regal was mostly involved in lower-card feuds after returning to wrestle on Raw and also regularly appeared on NXT and Superstars.
 In 2010, he regularly lost tag team matches against Santino Marella while trading wins with Goldust.
 Regal defeated Darren Young in three matches on Superstars in October and November.

 In March 2011, Regal became the color commentator for the fifth season of NXT.
 On 26 April, Regal was drafted to SmackDown as part of the 2011 WWE supplemental draft.
 On NXT, Regal began a feud with rookie Jacob Novak after Novak taunted him as old and washed up.
 On the 3 May episode of NXT, Regal was set to face Novak, but Novak's Pro JTG stepped in to replace Novak.
 While Regal had the match won, Novak interfered, attacking Regal and causing a disqualification.
 This attack turned Regal face.
 On the 10 May episode of NXT, Regal defeated Novak by submission to end the feud as Novak was eliminated on the next episode.

-After Regal came to the aid of NXT host Matt Striker, saving him from an assault by Darren Young, Young challenged Regal to a match on 6 September episode of NXT and Regal duly defeated Young.
-On 13 September episode of NXT, Regal teamed with Striker against JTG and Darren Young in a losing effort.
-On 10 November episode of Superstars held in England, Regal was pranked when his old "Real Man's Man" theme song was played, then lost to protégé Daniel Bryan, but both wrestlers showed respect after the match.
-On 15 February 2011 episode of NXT Redemption, Regal temporarily took charge as NXT host from Matt Striker to set up matches on the show, which led to him being made NXT's official match coordinator two weeks later.
+After Regal came to the aid of NXT host Matt Striker, saving him from an assault by Darren Young, Young challenged Regal to a match on the 6 September episode of NXT and Regal duly defeated Young.
+On the 13 September episode of NXT, Regal teamed with Striker against JTG and Darren Young in a losing effort.
+On the 10 November episode of Superstars held in England, Regal was pranked when his old "Real Man's Man" theme song was played, then lost to protégé Daniel Bryan, but both wrestlers showed respect after the match.
+On the 15 February 2011 episode of NXT Redemption, Regal temporarily took charge as NXT host from Matt Striker to set up matches on the show, which led to him being made NXT's official match coordinator two weeks later.
 After being appointed as an authority figure, Regal had issues with NXT's perennial troublemakers, Curt Hawkins and Tyler Reks while Maxine attempted to influence him to get her off NXT.